Coverage made HUMAN.

 Compliance

-Federal regulators have made mental health parity enforcement a top priority this year.
-Employers must have written, data-supported analyses proving their mental health benefits are truly comparable to medical benefits — including how those rules are applied in practice, not just on paper.
-Most small-to-mid-size employers don't have this documentation.
-If you haven't had a Non-Quantitative Treatment Limitation review done, you may be exposed.
-This is one we can help you address.
+Federal regulators have made mental health parity a top enforcement priority this year.
+Under the CAA, your plan must have written, data-supported documentation proving your mental health benefits are truly comparable to your medical benefits — in how the rules are actually applied, not just on paper.
+Most small-to-mid-size employers don't have this on file.
+If you haven't had an NQTL review done, you may be exposed.

 You'll be glad